BradleyCodeU/bradleycodeu.github.io/_apcsp/py/109PyHogwartsHouse.md

 category: py
 title: Hogwarts House
 ---
-Create a Tkinter app that:
+In this project, you will create a Tkinter app that:
 - says "Bravery Score (1-10)"
 - has a box for user input
 - says "Teamwork Score (1-10)"
 - has a box for user input
 - has a submit button

+Create a function called validNumber, that requires one argument: number.
+It returns True or False if the number is 1-10.

 Create a function called hogwartsHouse that requires two arguments: bravery and teamwork.
 It *returns* a string.
 - Convert bravery from string to number